jacobthemyth/jacobthemyth.github.io/resume.md

 #### July 2021 - July 2023
 {: .inline-right}

-- Reported to the SVP of Engineering and was responsible for the technical direction of all of the teams in the Shared Services group which included Production Engineering, UX Engineering, Quality Engineering, and Security & Risk.
+- Reported to the SVP of Engineering and was responsible for technical leadership in the Shared Services group which included over 30 technical staff across Production Engineering, UX Engineering, Quality Engineering, and Security & Risk.
-- Provided architectural leadership for data systems design, including scaling PostgreSQL and Redis for high-traffic applications.
+- Worked with 9 cross-functional development teams to provide architectural leadership for data systems design and operation.
 Mentored engineers in optimizing application performance and writing resilient application code against distributed systems like Kafka and DynamoDB.

 ### Staff Production Engineer
 {: .inline-left}